sebastus/Curtain-Wall-Modules/aks/README.md

 AKS cluster is allowed to pull images from the Azure container registry.
 Can add additional node pools via the node_pool variable.

+Note: The AKS cluster is deployed to a network with NSG rules in place to restrict traffic.
+If you add Ingress resources to the cluster you will need to add NSG rules to allow inbound traffic.

 ## Invocation in parent
 ``` terraform